cdixi001/ucr-cs100/textbook/tools/bash/iopiping/README.md

 A non-comprehensive explanation of piping and input/output redirection and some useful examples with explanations.

 ##What You Should Already Know
-link to io redirection tutorial here link to piping tutorial here link to grep tutorial here
+input/output redirection tutorial: [the linux documentation's I/O redirection guide] (http://www.tldp.org/LDP/abs/html/io-redirection.html)

+piping tutorial: [a video from previous cs100 students] (https://www.youtube.com/watch?v=uHH7nHkgZ4w)

+grep tutorial: [a link to some bash documentation along with some examples] (http://ss64.com/bash/grep.html)

 ##Let's Begin!
 Input/Output redirection and piping make life infinitely easier by changing the flow of information between programs.
 They accomplish this by changing file descriptors.

 ##Input/Output Examples
-Input and Output operators establish communication between a program and a file.
+Input and output operators establish communication between a program and a file.
 Remember that the input and output operators can only be used on files!
-See linkhere for more information on input/output operators.
 ```
 ls -l < inputfile
 ```